grid151/gridbase-samples/integration/manual-order-entry/README.md

 ### Resend Invitation

-Order invitations can be sent to individuals outside the organization.
-An email will be sent to the provided address, granting access to view the order, add notes, and add documents.
-Invitations can be sent by submitting an HTTP POST request to `/v1/core/invitation/resend` with a request body like:
+Invitations can be resent by submitting an HTTP POST request to `/v1/core/invitation/resend` with a request body like:
 ```json
 {
     "InvitationId": "<string>"